-Best way of smoking a boneless pork loin recipe is here!
-No need for sauce on this meat because the dry rub and smoker do all the work for you.
+This is the best way to smoke a boneless pork loin!
+No need for sauce on this meat because the dry rub and Traeger do all the work for you.
 Juicy flavorful slices of meat for dinner every time.

 smoked boneless pork loin